-Bradley Schoenfeld works as Vice President, Integrated Marketing & Media at Allied Integrated Marketing, guiding strategy and execution across all of its business development and account management teams.
-Overseeing operations in New York and with over 15 years of experience working with traditional and emerging media, his broad experiences include both Business-to-Consumer and Business-to-Business client segments across various category verticals, including, but not limited to, Arts and Entertainment, Real Estate, Venues, Publishing, Retail and Sports.
+Bradley Schoenfeld is a senior marketing professional, with experience guiding strategy and execution across business development and account management teams.
+He brings over 15 years of experience working with traditional and emerging media.
+His broad experiences include both Business-to-Consumer and Business-to-Business marketing across various category verticals, including, but not limited to, Arts and Entertainment, Publishing, Real Estate, Sports and Venues.
 Bradley has also worked in areas of Publicity, Promotions and Partnerships in prior posts.

 Holding a Bachelor of Science from Towson University, Bradley carries dual degrees in Business Administration, Marketing, along with an Advertising Interdisciplinary Specialization.